Induced subgraphs and tree decompositions V. One neighbor in a hole: Introduction

 \begin{theorem} The family $\mathcal{T}_2$ is helpful. \end{theorem}

 Let us next restate Theorem \ref{helpful_main2} more explicitly.
-A graph is {\em sparse} if for every hole $H$ of $G$ and vertex $v \not \in H$, there is an edge $ab$ of $H$ such that $N(v) \cap H \subseteq \{a,b\}$.
-A graphs is {\em very sparse} if it is sparse and also (pyramid, prism)-free.
+A graph $G$ is {\em sparse} if for every hole $H$ of $G$ and vertex $v \not \in H$, there is an edge $ab$ of $H$ such that $N(v) \cap H \subseteq \{a,b\}$.
+A graph is {\em very sparse} if it is sparse and also (pyramid, prism)-free (thus a graph is very sparse if and only if it is $\mathcal{T}_2$-free).
 It follows that if $G$ is very sparse, then $G$ does not contain $K_{3,3}$ or the line graph of a subdivision of $W_{3 \times 3}$.
 Let $\mathcal{F}$ be the family of all very sparse graphs, and let $\mathcal{F}_t$ be the family of all very sparse graphs with no clique of size at least $t+1$.

-We prove: \begin{theorem} For all $t> 0$, there exists $c = c(t)$ such that every graph in $\mathcal{F}_t$ with treewidth more than $c$ contains a subdivision of $W_{t\times t}$ as an induced subgraph. \end{theorem}
+We prove: \begin{theorem} For all $t> 0$, there exists $c = c(t)$ such that every graph in $\mathcal{F}_t$ with treewidth more than $c$ contains a subdivision of $W_{t\times t}$ (as an induced subgraph). \end{theorem}